IU-PR/Capstone_project/content/docs/2024/startup_studio/week3.md

 Looking ahead, our focus for next week includes:

-- Creating a user account page for managing personal information and account settings.
+- Creating a page for user where he can see his projects.
+Also we want to have subpage for applications from projects.
 - Developing an application deployment page for inputting Docker image details and project configurations.
 - Continuing to build out the cluster management service with a focus on namespace control and resource allocation logic.
-- Completing the email confirmation feature to enhance authentication security.
 - Finish dashboard and make dynamic links for user
 - Add alerts for metrics anomalies
+- Test authentification service and develop role-based authorization